CSharpTerm2GroupFinalProject/Final/README.md

 <h3>Acknowledgments</h3>

-* Thanks to the many python resources available, and Stack Overflow
+* Thanks to the many C# resources available, Stack Overflow, and our teacher John Brosius @JohnBrosius